triyulianni/spm/README.md

 Note: if there are any issues, please email us at: tybasukie.2020@scis.smu.edu.sg

-As user logins have not been implemented, the made the default staff to Staff ID 140003 and HR/Admin to Admin ID 160155.
+As user logins have not been implemented, we made the default staff to Staff ID 140003 and HR/Admin to Admin ID 160155.